Teeth Grinding and Clenching Treatment in Fort Worth, TX

 How do dentists treat teeth grinding?

-Do you provide teeth grinding treatment in Fort Worth, TX?
+Do you provide teeth grinding treatment in Dallas, TX?

 When a patient clenches, gnashes, or grinds their teeth, this is called bruxism.
 It can happen unconsciously when you’re awake (awake bruxism), or at night during sleep (sleep bruxism).
 The former is often a minor issue for patients, but it can still damage their teeth.
 Sleep bruxism, however, can be more serious and is considered a sleep-related movement disorder.
 It is associated with other sleep disorders like snoring and even sleep apnea.
 And for some patients, bruxism is frequent and severe enough to cause jaw disorders, headaches, damaged teeth, and other complications.
 All this is why bruxism requires professional care.